franciscop/drive-db/documentation.md

 > This is tested only informally, but no formal test have been written yet.
 It does seem to work, but further testing is required.
 This might change soon (see note in `.limit()`)

 Sort the data by the given field.
 It sorts it in an ascendant order.
-Pass a second parameter as true and it will sor it in a descendant order.
+Pass a second parameter as true and it will sort it in a descendant order.
 It should be called **before** `.find()`.
 Examples:

+    // Ascendant order
     var people = drive.sort('firstname').find();

+    // Descedant order
-    var inversepeople = drive.sort('firstname', desc).find();
+    var inversepeople = drive.sort('firstname', true).find();

     var smiths = drive.sort('firstname').find({ lastname: "Smith" });